 When I use the phrase “uncontrolled anger” in my post I am not implying that the child is not capable of controlling his temper – simply that he chooses to let it vent freely.
 It’s a choice the toddler makes.
 And you can and should teach young children to make better choices.
 Don’t fall for the lie that anger takes them over completely and you are helpless to act.
 In fact, I would say that (although you don’t see it this way) you are abandoning your daughter in a sense, when you allow to vent and scream.
 This is a cry of help from her; she needs her mother to teach her boundaries and control.

-So how can you intervene?
 As her mother, you already know the things that bring on a tantrum and what it looks like when it is just about to start.
 Catch it right then.
 Surprise her!
 Don’t let it escalate into a full-blown tantrum.
-But even if it HAS gotten that far, a parent can safely hold a child until they calm down and get their emotions under control.
-I still would never walk away.
+But even if it HAS gotten that far, a parent can still intervene and firmly put a stop to it.
+Don’t walk away.
+Giving in may seem kind, but it’s not helpful.
+In fact, it might very well be an erosion of parental authority b/c you would be allowing something to continue that shouldn’t be tolerated.

 Alesia,